 George Mason University Korea appointed a Chief Academic Advisor and its faculty member at each department as a Faculty Advisor.
 Students will need to contact their advisors directly by email.
 Appointment with advisors must be made in advance for the in-person advising session.
-Students may contact the Office of Academic and Student Affairs if they have questions or need help to connect with their advisors.
+Students may contact the Office of Academic Affairs if they have questions or need help to connect with their advisors.

 - Full-Time Advisor for All Majors at GMU Korea campus : Ms. Sharon Kim(email@example.com)

 - Business (Accounting, Finance & Management) Majors: Professor Kent Zimmerman (firstname.lastname@example.org)

 - Global Affairs Majors: Professor Jason Morris (email@example.com)

 - Economics (BA & BS): Professor Jason Dunick (firstname.lastname@example.org)

 * Since Dr. Dunick’s office is in Fairfax campus, ECON students at the Korea campus can be advised through email only.

 - Conflict Analysis and Resolution (BA & BS): Dr. Roland Wilson (email@example.com)

 Office of Academic Affairs